 Published by Lyn on 5 December 2017

-Here's a service for shipping bikes to Australia and South Africa.
+Here are two services for shipping bikes to Australia and South Africa.

 We get lots of enquiries each year from cyclists wanting to ship bikes to or from France (see here for our summary of options).

 However two countries – Australia and South Africa – often prove problematic.
 Shipping Australia/South Africa to France isn't usually problem, but the return journey can be.
 That's because tight quarantine and customs regulations in those countries mean that many freight companies won't ship bikes there as 'personal items'.

 However we've found two companies that will.

 SHERPR is a door-to-door service that specialises in bikes.
 They work with range of international shippers worldwide.
 You can send your bikes from your club or home to anywhere in the world (including Australia and South Africa) and back again.
 If you are shipping from the UK, they can also supply reinforced cardboard bike boxes and packing (delivered to you before you ship) from £37.99 if you don't have your own bike box.
 See here or email me at [email protected] for a direct introduction.